OPTIMICe-team/McRadar/README.md

 # McRadar
-Radar forward operator for McSnow output
+Radar forward operator for McSnow output (builded on top of PyTmatrix)